******************************************************************************

 # Skip input layers

-if isinstance(inbound, layers.InputLayer):
+if isinstance(inbound, keras.layers.InputLayer):

 continue